-There are plenty of areas where you may wish to omit the photo, or resize it altogether.
+There are plenty of areas where you may wish to omit the photo or resize it altogether.
 Such an example may include a “recently logged in” widget in your sidebar or footer area.
-In order to display the last 15-25 active users you could setup a small block of avatars in 3-4 rows.
-But to fit these in place you may need to resize the images a bit.
+To display the last 15-25 active users, you could set up a small block of avatars in 3-4 rows.
+But to fit these in place, you may need to resize the images a bit.

 Apply Unique Sizes

-Of course the dimensions and overall size of your default avatar is crucial to the design.
+Of course, the dimensions and overall size of your default avatar are crucial to the design.
 Larger photos will have a much deeper impact on visitors as it will certainly catch their attention quickly.
-On a similar note there will likely be pages that you want to include smaller photos.
+On a similar note, there will likely be pages that you want to include smaller photos.

 There are plenty of free scripts and tutorials available which can help you resize avatars automatically.
 Why spend time rewriting programs from scratch when there are templates you can work off?
 These scripts will also save room on your server without needing to save 2 or 3 local copies of a similar image.